Jakejhay/Elite-Mall-Network-Sales-Insights-Challenge/README.md

 | Beverly Center      | Shoes      | 8000000.00 | 2  |
 | Beverly Center      | Technology | 6000000.00 | 3  |
 | Del Amo Fashion Center | Clothing | 15000000.00| 1  |
-At Beverly Center, Clothing topped with $12,000,000—tailor stock to local preferences like this per mall to lift overall sales by 15%.
+At Beverly Center, Clothing topped with $12,000,000 tailor stock to local preferences like this per mall to lift overall sales by 15%.
 ---

 ---